Accelerated. Canada’s Semiconductor Symposium 2025.

 Morning sessions explore emerging technologies such as novel sensors coupled with AI for better decision-making.

-Afternoon sessions recognize that Canada has significant national security and productivity challenges.
+Afternoon sessions will discuss solutions for Canada’s significant national security and productivity challenges.
 With change and uncertainty ripping through global trade relationships and supply chains, Accelerated will explore how Canada’s semiconductor expertise contributes to the ability of these critical domestic industries to innovate and compete.

 Technology